alxflam/cookza/README.md

 ## Building the app

 Run the following command to built an apk for ARM64
-* flutter build apk --target-platform android-arm64 --split-per-abi
+* flutter build apk --target-platform android-arm64 --split-per-abi --no-sound-null-safety

 * Applied iterim patch due to ML Vision dependency issue: https://github.com/google/play-services-plugins/issues/153 Remove this once the dependency issue got fixed by the Firebase team.